Two major Antarctic glaciers are tearing loose from their restraints, scientists say

 “This is important work,” Richard Alley, a glaciologist at Pennsylvania State University, said of the new study.

 Alley noted that the processes playing out in Antarctica appear to have already reached their completion in parts of Greenland, where one of the largest glaciers, Jakobshavn, no longer has any significant ice shelf at all.
-When it lost that shelf around the turn of the century, Jakobshavn’s rate of ice loss steeply increased.
+When it lost that shelf around the year 2000, Jakobshavn’s rate of ice loss steeply increased.

 The 79 North glacier still has a major ice shelf, as do some of Greenland’s other northernmost glaciers, but many of these have lost considerable size in recent decades.